AhmedAtef283/AhmedAtef283/README.md

 </p>

 - 📫 Mail me: ahmed.atef.saleh6@gmail.com
-- 📱 I'm a Flutter Mobile Application developer.
+- 📱 I'm a Software Engineer.
-- 🎓 Senior Student at the Faculty of Engineering majoring in Computers and Systems @ Zagazig University.
+- 🎓 Graduated from the Faculty of Engineering majoring in Computers and Systems @ Zagazig University.
 - 💬 Ask me anything related to the flutter technology.

 ### Connect with Me :